THE SIX PRINCIPLES OF PILATES

 WHAT IS CORE?

-These days a lot of people are throwing around the words “core strength,” usually without any specificity – as if anyone with a six-pack has it.
+Lots of people throw around the words “core strength,” usually without any specificity – as if anyone with a six-pack has it.

 In Pilates, the term core refers to the direct muscular connection which can be made from between the knees to the bottom of the rib-cage.